 The SEC had rejected nine applications for listing and trading various Bitcoin ETFs from three different applicants, referring to similar concerns over the lack of regulated derivatives markets of a sufficiently “significant” size, as reported.

 In their turns, VanEck, SolidX and CBOE’s representatives answered this point in their memorandum, saying: “As issuers, we are concerned the SEC staff have created a moving target in their use of the word ‘significant.’
-The Staff have never provided guidance as to what "significant" means, enabling them to move the goal post indefinitely.”
+The Staff has never provided guidance as to what “significant” means, enabling them to move the goal post indefinitely.”